wilkie/blog/posts/filesystems-what-we-know-what-we-can-learn.md

 What I find interesting is what parts of them have not changed, and furthermore, thinking about which parts should have evolved but didn't for some reason.

 Our goal?
-A system where applications can run because they exist.
+A system where applications can run because they exist, regardless of where they exist.
 A solution where data is ubiquitous and preservation and archival of both digital data and the software needed to view them are trivial.
 One where shared libraries do not exist because shared code is just a natural by-product of how the system works.